Low Hub Scores It's All Good

 LOW Hub Score - it’s all-good - and it can get better!

 What does a low hub score mean?
 Is it indicative of poor writing?
-When the score is a consistent low, should you give up?
+When the score is a consistent negative number, should you give up?
 The answer is no!

-We all seek understanding, wisdom to improve, when entering the uncharted territory of writing.
+We all seek understanding and wisdom to improve when entering the uncharted territory of writing.
 The one thing we can rely on is that opinion will happen.
-Interpreting work will always have a unique perspective to the reader.
-Of course, there is an excellent appreciation for editors, publishers, and the skills they bring to our writing, but passion comes from within.
+Interpreting work always offers a unique perspective.
+Of course, there is an excellent appreciation for editors, publishers and the skills they bring to our writing, but passion comes from within.
 One should look forward to learning while continuing the individuality of their writing journey.

 I started writing Hubs as a ministry after writing a simple book about my faith journey.
-My thoughts in that book, and my writings here on Hub Pages, spill out.
+My thoughts in that book and my writings on Hub Pages spill out.
 I envy the natural gift of sound editing.
 However, I don’t have it!
-I feel compelled to write, now if only I could see my mistakes as quickly as write.
+I feel compelled to write now if only I could see my mistakes as quickly as I write.

 Whereas writing is my passion, editing is my nightmare.
 Writing for me is cathartic, even therapeutic.
 It reflects my inside.
-I believe the most important thing about writing is why?
-Why are you writing?
+Why write?
+That’s the most important question.
+Why do we write?
 Why does anyone write?

 It conditions us to care, even when one doesn’t show signs of caring.
 Many people struggle with feelings or emotions.
 We all do!
-For example, when in an argument, you say, “I don’t care,” and yet, you’re dying inside.
+For example, when in an argument, we act like we don’t care and yet, they’re dying inside.
 We care what people think!
-We wonder how we’re perceived, and we hope for wonderful outcomes, but none of these matters, what matters is the message.
+We wonder how we’re perceived and hope for beautiful outcomes, but none of these matters.
+What matters is the message.

 A hub is a meeting place; a Hub page is where writers come alongside fellow writers to grow together.
-That is what Hub is about, a place to share ideas, help one another in the magical world of the writer’s hearts and mind.
+Hub is a place to share ideas and help one another in the magical world of writers’ hearts and minds.
 Worry less about the scoring and more about the magic of sharing your writing.

 What Matters In Any Craft